rackerlabs/rackspace-how-to/content/managed-operations/adding-a-managed-operations-service-level-to-your-cloud-account.md

 During the upgrade process, Rackspace performs the following steps:

-- Reset the root password for each server to gain access to the server.
+- Resets the root password for each server to gain access to the server.
-- Create a Rackspace management account on each server.
+- Creates a Rackspace management account on each server.
-- Install the Rackspace Cloud Backup agent.
+- Installs the Rackspace Cloud Backup agent.
-- Install the Monitoring Agent.
+- Installs the Monitoring Agent.
-- If necessary, install the vendor-provided kernel and prepare for updates.
+- If necessary, installs the vendor-provided kernel and prepare for updates.

 **Note**: Because rebooting a server during the upgrade process might cause problems, you should make an image of each server prior to an upgrade.
 Rackspace does not perform this step for you.
 You should also ensure that all of your services (such as MySQL) restart upon reboot before you upgrade.

- In addition, you need to open port 445 for Microsoft&reg; Windows&reg; or port 22 for Linux&reg; in order for the automation to run successfully.
+ In addition, you need to open port 445 for Microsoft Windows&reg; or port 22 for Linux in order for the automation to run successfully.
 Rackspace can only open ports manually after a server is associated with a Managed Operations account.